scandale-project/scandale/README.md

 You can see some screen shots [here](docs/_static/).

-``Ad hoc modules``: module to share data with external platforms, such as MISP or other database systems.
+``Ad hoc module``: a module in order to share data with external platforms, such as MISP or other database systems.

 ## Installation